jrpotter/notebook/notes/algorithms/order-growth.md

 Basic
 *Why* does Cormen et al. consider $\Theta(1)$ to be a minor abuse?
 Back: This expression does not indicate what variable is tending to infinity.
-Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
+Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1708974221797-->
 END%%

 %%ANKI
 What does it mean for function $f(n)$ to be asymptotically nonnegative?
 Back: $f(n) \geq 0$ whenever $n$ is sufficiently large.
-Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
+Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 END%%

 %%ANKI
 Basic
 What does it mean for function $f(n)$ to be asymptotically positive?
 Back: $f(n) > 0$ whenever $n$ is sufficiently large.
-Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
+Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1708974221871-->
 END%%